Find A Dealer Near You!

 The unfortunate truth is that there is no perfect system and there is always some room for inaccuracy.
 With that said, there are several ways to ensure you get the most reliable results possible:

-We also suggest installing a radon mitigation system if you have any radon level above 2.0 pCi/L. While the EPA may set the actionable level at 4.0 pCi/L, any level of radon is dangerous and a radon mitigation system will never be wasted.
+We also suggest installing a radon mitigation system if you have any radon level above 2.0 pCi/L. While the EPA may set the actionable level at 4.0 pCi/L, any level of radon is dangerous, and a radon mitigation system will never be wasted.
 More importantly, if your home tested too low, then your family will still be safe.
-The last thing you want is to gamble with your health and that of your family.
+The last thing you want is to gamble on your health and that of your family.

 As a leading network of radon professionals, we can help connect you with your local expert contractor who can perform a reliable radon test.
 Contact us today to find your local expert or to learn more about radon!